Russian warplane crashes in Sea of Azov port | Law-Order

 - Russian Federation

-A Russian warplane crashed in the port of Yeysk on the Sea of Azov after experiencing engine failure on Monday, the military said.
+A Russian warplane crashed Monday in a residential area in the port of Yeysk on the Sea of Azov after suffering engine failure on Monday, the military said.

-The Russian Defence Ministry said that a Su-34 bomber crashed into a residential area in Yeysk, causing a fire.
+A Su-34 bomber came down after one of its engines caught fire during takeoff, the Russian Defence Ministry said.

-It said that the crash resulted from an engine failure on takeoff.
-The ministry said both crewmembers bailed out safely.
+It said that both crewmembers bailed out safely, but the plane crashed into a residential area, causing a fire as tons of fuel exploded on impact.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)